Implementing a No-Operation Function in JavaScript

 Example 1:

-The noop function is called without any arguments.
-It performs no operation and returns undefined.
+Explanation: The noop function is called with no arguments and returns undefined as expected.

 Example 2: